Chartered Psychologist and Registered Psychotherapist

 tel: 07737 821881

-I am currently accepting new clients in my Docklands Practice.
-My office is in a stunning newly built location overlooking the Canary Wharf towers yet, once inside, completely ensconced in the centre of its own private tropical garden which it quietly overlooks with floor to ceiling glazing.
-The closer stations are Canary Wharf (a fifteen minutes walk) and Crossharbour (a five minutes walk).
+I am currently accepting new clients for my Docklands Practice.
+My consulting room is a relaxing and beautiful retreat overlooking the Canary Wharf towers yet, once inside, completely ensconced in the centre of its own private tropical garden.
+It is a space for reflection and contemplation.
+The closest transport links are Crossharbour DLR station (a five minutes walk) and the buses D7 and 135 (a one minute walk).

 Training, Qualifications & Experience